tchangkiat/scrappy/README.md

 # scrappy

-A script to scrap web pages for header and page object information
+A script to scrape web pages for header and page object information

 ## How To Use